FishDontLand/twitter-frontend/README.md

 ## react 5 steps
 Step 1: Break The UI Into A Component Hierarchy
 Step 2: Build A Static Version in React
+Step 3:  Identify The Minimal (but complete) Representation Of UI State

 ## style techniques
 - css can'